-By creating your profile and participating in the AACE Mentor Network, you agree to the terms and conditions of the program.
+By enrolling as a mentor or mentee in the AACE Mentor Network, you agree to the terms and conditions of the program.

 Step 2: Find a mentor/mentee

-The mentee sends an engagement request to a mentor.
-The mentor will review the request and determine whether to accept or politely decline.
+Both mentors and mentees can send an engagement request.
 Once the mentor accepts the engagement request, an initial discovery call will need to be scheduled.
 Please review mentor expectations and mentee expectations before your meeting to learn what is expected of each party.
 Set up a time and date to meet (in person or virtually).
-Mentors are encouraged to have only one mentoring engagement at a time.

 Step 4: Introduce yourself